goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 qed
 ~~~

-After applying induction and calling `auto`, which is Isabelle's automatic prover that does simple term rewriting and basic proof search, we can inspect the remaining goals at line 5, to see that the only goal that remains is the case of $M$ being an application, naley we have to prove the following:
+After applying induction and calling `auto`, which is Isabelle's automatic prover that does simple term rewriting and basic proof search, we can inspect the remaining goals at line 5, to see that the only goal that remains is the case of $M$ being an application, namely we have to prove the following:

 \begin{center}
 $\forall S\ T\ U\ V.\ S \ggg U \implies T \ggg V \implies \exists M'.\ ST \ggg M'$